collin80/A0RET/README.md

 A0RET
 =======

-Reverse Engineering Tool running on Macchina A0.
+Reverse Engineering Tool running on ESP32 based hardware.
+Originally meant for Macchina A0 but also has support for EVTV ESP32 Board (which was originally supported by ESP32RET).

 A fork of the ESP32RET project, itself a fork of the M2RET project, itself a fork of the GVRET project.